proxna/BlogRa/assets/bootstrap-5.0.0/site/content/docs/5.0/content/tables.md

 ### Table head

-Similar to tables and dark tables, use the modifier classes `.table-light` or `.table-dark` to make `<thead>`s appear light or dark gray.
+Similar to tables and main tables, use the modifier classes `.table-light` or `.table-main` to make `<thead>`s appear light or main gray.

 <div class="bd-example">
 <table class="table">